JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

     - Reduces attack surface significantly but requires a significant amount of time and expertise to configure correctly.
     - If not done correctly this could lead to considerable server down time.
     - Is only viable if you have a very large user space and you are concerned about being attacked by a fraudulent certificate.
+- The application's security would benefit from building a stronger chain of trust using a larger number of intermediary CAs.

 TLS Configuration
 - TLS 1.3 is used over TLS.2 due to decreased latency and increased security.